CAAPIM/layer7-operator/example/portal-integration/readme.md

 - Click 'Applications'
 - Click 'Example App'
 - Click the 'Key Deployments' tab
-- Deploy to the example-k8 Proxy
-  - Click 'Deploy'
+- If you selected 'Automatic' deployment mode for your key store, the API key should show as deployed otherwise 'Deploy' it

 Deploy your API to your new Kubernetes Proxy
 - Click 'Manage' in the center of the top navigation bar.
 - Click 'APIs'
 - Click 'Shipping API'
 - Click the 'Deployments' tab
-- Deploy to the example-k8 Proxy
-  - Click 'Deploy'
+- If you selected 'Automatic' deployment mode for your proxy, the API should show as deployed otherwise 'Deploy' it

 ![publish-application-api](../images/publish-application-api.gif)

 ### View Custom Resources
+During proxy enrolment a few kubernetes custom resources will be created
-The Portal will create two resources in Kubernetes, an l7Portal (created when you defined your environment) and an l7Api (created when you published your API)
+- an l7Portal (created when you defined your environment)
+- repositories representing the Portal-specific Graphman bundles deployed to the Portal state store
+- and any APIs automatically deployed.

+The Gateway custom resource will also be modified to add the required repository mappings during enrolment as well as a tls key called 'portalman' to support portal analytics.

 #### View the L7Portal
 ```